 - Therefore, because a property is less desirable (because of the lease) it would make the property harder to sell

-- Also, leasehold properties with short leases can be more difficult to gain a mortgage on
+- Also, leasehold properties with short leases can be more difficult to gain a house repayments on

 Why would I not want to extend a lease?